miki-reynolds/miki-reynolds/README.md

         self.current_pet_projects = {
             "my_knowledge_base":
-                """Building a personal knowledge base with Notion, NotebookLM, and RAG using LangChain and n8n"""
+                """Building a personal knowledge base with Notion, NotebookLM, and RAG using GCP, LangChain and n8n""" }
-        }